 Teach them that sometimes learning happens best through their struggles and mistakes.

 That doesn’t necessarily mean you have to trash it.
-You’re the teacher, see if you can modify it to meet your child’s needs.
+You’re in charge, see if you can modify it to meet your child’s needs.

 Some of my children work much better when they have music on but others need complete quiet.